If you're assigning this to your students, copy the worksheet to your account and save. When creating an assignment

 A big part of reading comprehension is understanding what is happening in a story.
 One of the simplest ways to break a story up is into three parts: beginning, middle, and end.
 ELL students can use them to keep important character names, places, and details in order.
 All students can use them to review a story, and to begin to build more complex fictional story plots!

-To make a BME worksheet, click the "Customize this Example" button below.
+To make a BME worksheet, choose a template above!
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
-When you're done, hit save and follow the instructions.
-You can print off your worksheet from the next screen, or it will be saved to your account.
+When you're done, hit "Save & Exit"!
+You can print your worksheet right away, or simply keep it in your storyboard library until you are ready to use it.